BrittniKarat/web-sprint-challenge-advanced-state-management/README.md

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
   - I prefer Redux as it is easy to organize and out of the way of my other code (It doesn't need to be in the return of my components)

+* I've hidden an easter egg in this assignment.
+See if you can find it.